 Entry requirements can change with little warning so it's important to continuously check.
 The U.S. Embassy in your destination country tracks the entry requirements for U.S. passport holders.
 You can find this information here.

 We are strongly recommending that all education abroad students receive the COVID-19 vaccine prior to travel.
 Getting vaccinated helps mitigate the risk of contracting COVID and will help you be prepared for vaccine-related travel requirements.
-For example, several countries in Europe have recently announced that only vaccinated travelers from the U.S. will be admitted.
-Similarly, being vaccinated may help you avoid mandatory and lengthy quarantines upon entry into many countries.
+Being vaccinated may help you avoid mandatory and lengthy quarantines upon entry into some countries.
 Finally, we are aware that many of our Global Partner programs now require their participants to be vaccinated.
 As you think about when to schedule your vaccine, please remember you are not considered fully vaccinated until two weeks after your second Pfizer or Moderna dose.
 You can find more information about how to obtain a vaccine through University Health Services.

-Also keep in mind that as of November 2021, countries are starting to consider the "expiration" of the vaccine.
-For example, Italy recently announced that if you received your second dose more than a year ago, you are no longer considered fully vaccinated.
+Some countries' regulations consider the "expiration" of the vaccine.
 For this reason and depending on how the timing of your travel aligns with your initial vaccination, you may need to get a booster before travel.

-UofSC education abroad students are required to be enrolled in UofSC's international emergency health insurance plan.
+USC education abroad students are required to be enrolled in USC's international emergency health insurance plan.
 Our office enrolls you in this plan.
 However, it is important to note that this insurance policy is for emergency medical and mental health expenses incurred while studying abroad.
-It will cover medical treatment for COVID-19, but it is not a trip cancellation or trip interruption policy.
-For more information about what UofSC's international emergency health insurance plan covers, please refer to our insurance provider's COVID-19 FAQ page.
+It will cover medical treatment for COVID-19, but it is not a robust trip cancellation or trip interruption policy.
+For more information about what USC's international emergency health insurance plan covers, please refer to our insurance provider's COVID-19 FAQ page.

 The Education Abroad Office recommends considering a “Interrupt for Any Reason” insurance plan or a “Cancel for Any Reason” insurance plan.
 Here are some options from our insurance company, CISI.
 Not all plans will cover all costs associated with a program – please contact CISI or your chosen insurance provider directly for confirmation of what expenses would be covered.